-Riders must wear an approved safety helmet as approved by EA's current standards for helmets as found in the General Regulations, at all times when mounted/riding.
-The retaining harness must be secured to the shell at two points, properly adjusted and always fastened.
+Riders must wear an approved safety helmet as approved by Equestrian Australia's current standards for helmets at all times when mounted.
+The retaining harness must be secured to the shell at two points, properly adjusted and fastened at all times.
 Riders without approved headgear shall be ineligible to compete.

-1.1.11 Riding Boots

-For safety reasons, at all times when mounted/riding at an event, all competitors must wear suitable riding boots with a heel and a little or no tread.
+1.1.11 For safety reasons, at all times when riding at an event all competitors must wear suitable riding boots with a heel and little or no tread.

-1.1.12 Arena

-Riders must be mounted on entering and leaving the arena on penalty of elimination.
+1.1.12 Riders must be mounted on entering and leaving the arena on penalty of elimination.